What is Aging in Place?

 New homes are the easiest to prepare for the changing needs we’re all going to face.
 Incorporating accessible details like an on-level entry and ground floor rooms that can be turned into a bedroom and living space are important.

-Accessible components are easy to design in the house plans.
-Things like having an on-level entry, providing a ground floor room that can become a bedroom, making doors wide enough for a wheelchair all help to make living at home easier for any age.
-Including details like lighting along the baseboards in hallways and motion sensor lights in the bathroom will make the home safer.
+Accessible components can be designed into the house plans.
+Things like creating an on-level entry, providing a ground floor room that can become a bedroom, making doors wide enough for crutches or a wheelchair help to make living at home easier for any age.
+Design elements like lighting along baseboards in hallways, motion sensor lights in the bathroom and accessible cabinets in the kitchen make the home more comfortable, and safer.
 Including these ideas during the design phase doesn’t increase the cost of the home, but will improve its safety and comfort.

-Existing homes are more of a challenge, but some safety and comfort changes can be easy and inexpensive.
-Door knobs, lighting and adding non-slip tape to rugs are just a few low-cost improvements.
+Existing homes can be more of a challenge, but many adaptations can be easy and inexpensive.
+Swapping out round knobs for levers makes opening doors easier for people who have arthritic hands.
+Adding task lighting to work spaces and adding non-slip tape to rugs are just a few low-cost improvements.
 Adding ramps and hand railings takes a little more skill and time, but still affordable.
-More complicated retrofits, like kitchens and bathrooms, can be costly and take time.
+More complicated retrofits, like kitchens and bathrooms, can be more costly and take time.
 If the changes need to be made right away because someone has fallen or gotten sick, the price and complexity go up.
-When there is a strategy already in place, much of this work can be done over time.
+When there is a strategy already in place, much of this work can be phased over time.

-Aging in place is a lifestyle choice to stay safely and independently in your home for a long time.
-Adding accessibility to your home will make it more comfortable for any age group.
-It requires a plan that focuses on the quality of your life and the safety of your home, for today and in the future.
+Aging in place is a lifestyle choice to stay safe and independent in your home for a long time.
+Adding accessibility elements to your home will make it more comfortable for any age and ability.
+Designing a plan that focuses on the quality of life and home safety today will keep you comfortable and independent in the future.

 Want more information?
 Email me and we can talk about your needs, and how to achieve your goals.